Imperial Waterdown to Finch Project: Construction FAQs

 The Sarnia Products Pipeline and the Project footprint is largely located in an existing right-of-way on Hydro One managed lands as well as other private and public lands, going from our Waterdown pump station in rural Hamilton to our storage facility in Toronto’s North York area.

 A right-of-way (ROW) is a type of easement granted or reserved over the land for transportation purposes, such as a highway, public footpath, rail transport, canal, as well as electrical transmission lines, and oil and gas pipelines.

-If you have any questions, please direct them to firstname.lastname@example.org or 416-586-1915, and an Imperial representative will respond to you as soon as possible.
+If you have any questions, please direct them to firstname.lastname@example.org, and an Imperial representative will respond to you as soon as possible.
 Thank you for your collaboration and support as we progress this critical infrastructure project in Ontario.

 Safety and environment

 Imperial’s safety performance is among the best in the Canadian energy industry.
 We attribute our record of safe and reliable operations to our preventative maintenance and proactive pipeline inspection programs.
 Imperial’s maintenance activities support safe and reliable operations.
 Our integrity management program includes rigorous testing and analysis that identifies areas of pipelines that require further inspection, repair and/or replacement.

 To protect all our stakeholders including employees, contractors and the public, Imperial is continuing to follow all relevant public health measures and COVID-19 workplace guidelines along the entire Project footprint and throughout our operations across Canada.

 We aim to minimize our impact on the environment and local communities by routing pipelines around sensitive areas and adopting construction practices that decrease disruptions.
 This includes protecting archeological and heritage resources.
 During the development phase, Imperial conducted a comprehensive planning process to evaluate and assess potential environmental impacts and proposed mitigation measures, including industry-leading construction techniques.